Producer, Q + A, TVNZ

-She would recommend the Bachelor of Communication Studies to anyone interested in media, says Irra Lee who is currently in the third year of her degree.
+She would recommend the Bachelor of Communication Studies to anyone interested in media, says AUT communication studies alumna Irra Lee.

-Being able to experience life as a journalist has been one of the highlights of her studies, says Irra who was the top student in the second year of her degree and is currently the editor of Te Waha Nui, the newspaper run by AUT journalism students.
+Being able to experience life as a journalist was one of the highlights of her studies, says Irra who was the editor of Te Waha Nui, the newspaper run by AUT journalism students.

 Advice for other students

-Expecting to graduate at the end of 2019, Irra has some great advice for other students.
+Irra, who graduated at the end of 2019, has some great advice for other students.

 “Make friends with your tutors and lecturers – get to know the area they’re researching and the work they’ve done in the past.
 They have such a wealth of knowledge and networks that they’re more than happy to connect you with.
 It might even lead to your next opportunity.
 I’d also recommend upskilling yourself outside of what’s taught in class, as that gives you a competitive edge when job hunting.”